 Perhaps the most important of those rights, and the one that we will begin tomorrow's blog post by discussing, is the right to be represented by an attorney in many circumstances.

 Questions about a CPS case and how to stand up for your child?
 Contact the Law Office of Bryan Fagan, PLLC

-The attorneys with the Law Office of Bryan Fagan, PLLC take seriously the responsibility each of us have to do our best and to uphold the rights of our clients at every possible opportunity.
+The attorneys with the Law Office of Bryan Fagan, PLLC, take seriously the responsibility each of us has to do our best and uphold our clients' rights at every possible opportunity.
 We represent clients across southeast Texas and would be honored to do the same for you and your family.

 To schedule a free-of-charge consultation with one of our licensed family law attorneys, please do not hesitate to contact our office today.
 A free-of-charge consultation is only a phone call away.